 And once you walk around enough you’ll spark up an appetite which brings me to my number two recommendation…

-Hong Kong is an absolute monster when it comes to food, and not just Cantonese cuisine.
+Hong Kong is an absolute monster when it comes to food, and not just Cantonese or traditional Chinese cuisine.
 Being a world city you can find restaurants from all around the world and all at a very high standard of quality.
 Chungking Mansion has got you covered on Indian/Pakistani food.
 Kowloon City for world class Thai.
 If you want traditional Cantonese, check out Wellington Street, Tsim Sha Tsui (especially the night market), and Sham Shui Po for great consolidation of local street food and restaurants.

 If you love street food, don’t miss the Kowloon Street Food Tour – its 3 hours of Foodie heaven!

 So much fun.
 Horse racing is the most popular sport in HK, and every Wednesday the city goes mental.
-There are two enormous venues – Happy Valley and Sha Tin.
+There are two enormous venues – Happy Valley Racecourse and Sha Tin.
 Happy Valley is on Hong Kong island.
 It’s much more western, with more tourists, and an amazing view of the city.
 Sha Tin is almost 100% local, but gives you a much more authentic experience.
 Both venues are equally as impressive, so flip a coin and check it out.

 While booze is a bit pricey, the entrance fee is pennies.
 Gambling can be cheap, just throw down a couple bucks on the horses you think look awesome and let the games begin!
 Highly recommended.